Elder Law Preserving Legacies, Securing Futures: Your Trusted Estate Planning Partner

 The expenses associated with nursing homes can consequently endanger any intentions you may have involving leaving inheritances for your children and loved ones.
 Years of long-term care or even a single medical crisis can wipe out swaths of a family’s wealth.

-Our Raleigh elder lawyer at Oak City Estate Planning understands these concerns and can help you effectively safeguard your hard-earned financial assets through proactive long term planning.
+Our Raleigh elder law attorney at Oak City Estate Planning understands these concerns and can help you effectively safeguard your hard-earned financial assets through proactive long-term planning.
 Our elder law attorneys can help seniors navigate Medicaid and Social Security benefits and set up mechanisms to protect their eligibility.
 Our team can also work with families to protect assets in times of a medical crisis.

 Do not wait to start long-term care planning for the care of your elderly loved one.
-Call (919) 975-5359 or contact us online to schedule a free initial consultations.
+Call (919) 975-5359 or contact us online to schedule a consultation.

 Receiving Care Through Medicaid in North Carolina